-We had to do some plaster work to repair the wall around the walnut, since we had to open up the wall so much to do the repair work inside.
+We had to do some plaster work to repair the wall around the walnut, since we had to open up the wall so much to complete the repair work inside.

 Enjoying our Fireplace

-We absolutely LOVE our new fireplace and couldn’t be happier with it, thanks to our AirStone fireplace makeover.
+We absolutely LOVE our new fireplace and couldn’t be happier with it, thanks to AirStone.

 We have multiple fires a week in our new fireplace, especially since we have been getting a lot of rain and cold weather here in Southern California.

 Thanks for letting me share our AirStone fireplace makeover with you!

 I’m still so in awe of our finished fireplace.

 It’s so rewarding to work so hard on a project and see it take shape and become everything you had hoped it would be.